Spades

 Gouge spade

-A gouge spade, or half-round spade, was used to cut holes in the blubber for attaching the blubber hook or blubber toggle for hoisting the blanket.
-According to James T. Brown in The Whale Fishery and Its Appliances, Washington, Government Printing Office, 1883:
+This specialized spade was used to cut holes in the blubber for attaching the blubber hook or blubber toggle to hoist the blanket.
+As described by James T. Brown in "The Whale Fishery and Its Appliances," Washington, Government Printing Office, 1883:

 The half-round spade is used by sperm-whalemen for making a large hole in the blubber for the blubber-hook.
 It is also used, though seldom, from the waist of the vessel, for making holes in the blanket-piece which are used in fastening the blubber to the cutting-tackle.